techquest/isw-payment-sdk-ios/README.md

 * To check if a card is valid and get a token
 * Create a UI to collect card details
 * Create a Validate/Add Card button
-* In the onClick listener of the Validate/Add Card button, use this code.
+* Add a target to the Validate/Add Card button that will call the below code.

 Note: Supply your Client Id and Client Secret you got after registering as a Merchant